JaredJomar/Projects/VideoDownload/readme.md

 > **Note:** Cookies are only used when required for authentication or age-restricted content

+### 🎬 YouTube Quality and Client Strategy
+- The app targets your selected resolution (e.g., 1080) using yt-dlp’s format selection.
+- For YouTube, it prefers yt-dlp’s default desktop/TV clients to expose full format lists (1080p+).
+If YouTube returns a client restriction (e.g. “Watch on the latest version of YouTube”), the app automatically retries using alternate clients without cookies to maximize the chance of success.
+- Mobile clients (Android/iOS) don’t support cookies and may be capped (≤720p) or require additional tokens.
+The app avoids them unless absolutely necessary.
+- Tip: If you are not getting 1080p on a restricted video, try setting Browser Cookies to “None” and retry; this can unlock higher formats in some cases.

 ## ❗ Troubleshooting

 1. **📦 Dependencies Not Found:**